 3 Rationale

-Deleted EN related to indication with the following explanation
+Deleted EN related to indication with the following explanation:

-The explicit NSWO indication is required to indicate AUSF to provide MSK and an indication to the UDM is needed to indicate "Increased home control" procedure is not required.
+The explicit NSWO indication is required to indicate AUSF to provide MSK, and an indication to the UDM is needed to indicate "Increased home control" procedure is not required.
 Solutions proposed in the solution don’t’ have any impact on existing functionality.

 Deleted following EN as the content related to UDM is already being removed.